101Darts/101_Darts/README.md

 # 101_Darts
-This is a research on optimization strategy of fitness activities for the elderly based on Sun Tzu's Art of War -- taking darts as an example.
-We study how to help older people enhance their fitness experience and gain health and happiness.
-By modeling and analyzing the process of throwing darts, we provide suitable throwing programs for the elderly according to their throwing habits and physical qualities with the support of a large number of effective data
+This is a research on optimization strategy of fitness activities for the elderly.